usethesource/rascal-tutor/doc/Tutor/Architecture/Architecture.md

    * data declarations with their `doc`, `synopsis`, `examples` etc. tags
    * (overloaded) function declarations with their `doc`, `synopsis`, `examples` etc. tags
    * alias declarations with their `doc`, `synopsis`, `examples` etc. tags
+1. Screenshots of interactive ((Library:module:Content) visualizations can be made by configuring the compiler to use selenium and chrome.

 Features on the TODO list are:
 1. Interactive Questions (have to be revived)
-1. Screenshots of interactive ((Library:module:Content) visualizations

 To implement these features the following components are relevant:
 * `lang::rascal::tutor::Indexer` implements indexing and lookup